nameer-rizvi/scrapefrom/README.md

 scrapefrom is a basic webscraper that can be used to get data from any publicly accessible html webpage.

-It currently supports three main methods, all of which are promise-based functions: .googleNews(), .twitter() and .custom().
+It currently supports three main methods, all of which are promise-based functions: .googleNews(), .twitter(), and .custom().

 ## Get Started